A/N: This one is for you, christabelrose, always.

 "Yuki Eiri, you once said in one of your interviews that you felt that love was a useless emotion.
 Do you feel any differently now, in the context of your close and seemingly committed relationship with singer Shindou Shuichi?" the talk show host asked him, leaning over the arm of her chair casually, in an attempt to appear as if she were merely making conversation.

-The smooth, controlled façade Eiri had invented, after a little coaching from his inferring brother-in-law, to deal with the unavoidable public eye, cracked.
+The smooth, controlled facade of Eiri Yuki, invented to deal with the unavoidable public eye, cracked.

-"That's personal," Eiri growled, wondering briefly if the camera was picking up the way he was beginning to sweat, and fighting with every fiber of his being to find the will not to make a scene and flee the set like a temperamental child.
+"That's personal," Eiri growled, wondering briefly if the camera was picking up the way he was beginning to sweat, and fighting with every fiber of his being to find the will not to make a scene by fleeing the set like a temperamental child.

 "Can you at least confirm that you're in love with Shindou-san?" she pressed, making his blood boil.
 He felt a stabbing ache in his stomach as he gripped the chair arm.

-"I thought we agreed there would be no questions about Shuichi," Eiri snarled, slamming the door to the TV station waiting room behind him, and digging through his pocket for the bottle of antacids he'd found himself a little too dependant on.
+"I thought we agreed there would be no questions about Shuichi," Eiri snarled later backstage, slamming the door to the TV station waiting room behind him, and digging through his pocket for the bottle of antacids he'd found himself a little too dependent on.

-"My apologies, Yuki-sensei.
+"My apologies, Yuki-san.
 I had no idea she would ask such a thing," his agent said with a cowering bow that reminded him of Tohma's lapdog at the record label.

 "No, I'm not upset or anything," Shuichi explained to the caller, most likely Nakano-san.
 "That's just the way it is.
 I've accepted it.
 He only stays with me because I ask him to, you know?"